Hiking is awesome.

 Making the pick for “Best Value” in the extended trips category of hiking backpacks is none other than the Mountaintop 70L+10L pack.

-At a great price point at below $100 at the time of the article, we found this pack superb in quality and even better in price.
+At a great price point at below a hundred bucks at the time of the article, we found this pack superb in quality and even better in price.

 The pack offers 10 excellent compression straps which makes shrinking the large size down easy to do and store away on an airplane.